kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 the screen.
 It is a good idea to set the default output at the beginning of all test suites just to ensure that you know where the output will be directed.
-However, if you are the only person running unit tests, or if you prefer to maintain the File reporter as your default, then omit the final call to utConfig.setreporter() that is shown in this **Solution**.
+However, if you are the only person running unit tests, or if you prefer to maintain the File reporter as your default, then omit the final call to utConfig.setreporter() that is shown in this Solution.
 Many times it can be useful to have unit test results redirected to an output file rather than displayed within the SQL*Plus environment.
 For instance, if you are running unit tests during off hours and would like to see the output, then it would be helpful to have it recorded to a file that can be viewed at a later time.
 Similarly, if you are running several unit tests, it may be easier to read through a file rather than scrolling through SQL*Plus output.
 Whatever the requirement may be, utPLSQL makes it easy to redirect unit test output to a file or another device by creating a custom reporter.

-17-10.
+## 17-10.
 Automating Unit Tests for PL/SQL and Java Stored Procedures Using Ant
 **Problem**
 You wish to automatically run your unit tests for PL/SQL code and Java stored procedures each day and to write the results of the unit test to a file.